SE1-Community/SE1-GameShell/README.md

 # Serious Engine

+This is a customly refactored fork of Croteam's Serious Engine v1.10 source code ( https://github.com/Croteam-official/Serious-Engine ).

-This is the source code for Serious Engine v.1.10, including the following projects:
+Includes the following projects:

 * `DedicatedServer`
 * `Ecc` The *Entity Class Compiler*, a custom build tool used to compile *.es files